Confetti3/Alkahest-PreBlUpdate/README.md

 </p>

 # Project Sunrise — Alkahest Pre-BL
 > **This repository is a fork of [Alkahest](https://github.com/cohaereo/alkahest), created by [cohaereo](https://github.com/cohaereo/cohaereo) with the work of [Alkahest's contributors](https://github.com/cohaereo/alkahest/graphs/contributors).
-Project Sunrise would not exist without their original architecture, renderer, tooling, and years of work.
+Alkahest Sunrise would not exist without their original architecture, renderer, tooling, and years of work.
 This fork builds on that foundation for preserved Shadowkeep / Season of Arrivals package support.**

 Alkahest Pre-BL is a Windows desktop map viewer and research renderer for